-At farmers markets and beyond, I was earning a reputation as the Deodorant Girl or Pit Queen.
+At farmers markets and beyond, I was earning a reputation as the “Deodorant Girl” or “Pit Queen.”
 It definitely wasn’t something I’d ever imagined for myself, but the more I embraced it, the more passionate and possessive I became.
 When I pitched retailers, I always led with deodorant, saying it was my bestseller.
-Focusing on the thing I did best, instead of my whole product line, made my pitch flow more naturally.
-Here’s a pitch I sent a local co-op late in 2011, in which I introduced Schmidt’s as a brand:
+Focusing on the thing I did best, instead of running through my whole product line, made my pitch flow more naturally.
+Here’s a pitch I sent to a local co-op late in 2011, in which I introduced Schmidt’s as a brand:

 Schmidt’s is a local producer of all-natural body care products for women and men.
-Our deodorant is our top selling product.
+Our deodorant is our top-selling product.
 We consistently hear positive feedback from customers who tell us Schmidt’s deodorant keeps them dry and free of odor, even after extended periods of physical activity.
 Customers regularly report that Schmidt’s is the only natural deodorant that works for them.
 Our formula allows for the body’s natural process of perspiring, while effectively absorbing wetness and neutralizing odor.
-A combination of all-natural ingredients moisturize and soothe the sensitive underarm area; the subtle fragrance of cocoa butter is complemented by a blend of essential oils for a light, natural scent.
+A combination of all-natural ingredients moisturizes and soothes the sensitive underarm area; the subtle fragrance of cocoa butter is complemented by a blend of essential oils for a light, natural scent.

 It worked!
 One of my earliest goals had been to land a wholesale account at a local food co-op.
 Portland had many popular ones, and I knew getting my product on their shelves would legitimize the brand.
 I pitched Alberta Street Co-op toward the end of 2011, specifically highlighting my deodorant.
 When they accepted, I was over the moon.

 Despite pushback from friends and family who thought I was limiting myself, I assumed my new identity as the creator of Schmidt’s Deodorant.
 “Are you sure you want to phase out all your other products?”
 Chris questioned as we sat at the kitchen table one night.
 To him, the idea sounded counterintuitive.
 Why would I want to sell fewer products instead of more?
 But I was convinced, and when he heard how sure I was about my new direction, soon he was, too.
-I knew I could offer something that wasn’t on the market—not just a natural deodorant that worked but one with interesting new scents and well-designed, contemporary packaging.
+I knew I could offer something that wasn’t on the market—not just a natural deodorant that worked, but one with interesting new scents and well-designed, contemporary packaging.
 To me, it was clear that if I devoted all my energy into my bestseller, nothing could stop me.
-If starting at the farmers market could lead me to the local co-op, why shouldn’t the next step be the local grocery store, then chain groceries, and beyond?
+If starting at the farmers market could lead me to the local co-op, why shouldn’t the next step be the local grocery store, then grocery chains, and beyond?
 Choosing to focus solely on deodorant was a monumental moment for me—suddenly my vision for my business was clear.